Pepco: Poor reliability and outages

-Environmental impact
+Pollution

+Potomac River Mineral Oil Spill - January 25, 2011

+The Coast Guard, along with local agencies, are responding to a mineral oil spill in the Potomac River near Alexandria, Va. on Monday, January 24.
+Pepco employees notified the Coast Guard Sunday at 12:40 p.m., reporting approximately 5,000 gallons of mineral oil was believed to have leaked from a transformer at the Pepco substation in Alexandria.
+It was also reported, that an additional 500 gallons had leaked into the Potomac River.
+Coast Guard Sector Baltimore’s Incident Management Division personnel arrived on scene at approximately 2 p.m.
+Sunday and conducted a shoreline assessment of the area.
+Triumvirate Environmental and Clean Harbors have been hired by Pepco to contain and dispose of the oil.
+The oil that reached the waterway has been contained by boom.
+The cause of the spill is under investigation.
+USCG Sector Baltimore contacted NOAA SSC early evening on Tuesday, Jan.
+25. USCG reported that mineral oil was not dispersing and requested information from NOAA about toxicity concerns if any, and rate of dispersion.
+Chris Barker, Robert Jones, and Gary Shigenaka provided support.

+Other Air & Water Pollution

 The company's Benning Road Power Plant produced air pollution that negatively affected neighboring communities.
 In 2017, the company agreed to pay regulators $1.6 million for violations of the Clean Water Act.
+In October 2023, Pepco agreed to pay $47 million in costs and $10 million in penalties to D.C. for decades of discharging toxic chemicals in the city, affecting the Anacostia River and other areas.

 Alleged fraud

 In March 2022, the D.C.
 Office of the Attorney General and the Office of the People’s Counsel alleged Pepco was committing a "pattern of systemic violations" in carrying out community solar panel installations.
 According to the complaint, Pepco has botched its handling of community solar projects in numerous ways.
 The utility is undercounting solar energy generation at community solar projects, according to the filing, and is “systematically failing” to provide accurate and timely solar credits to customers.